-- 14. Depending on the nature and structure of the entity, factors in determining whether work is being effectively supervised are likely to include the:- - (a) size of the business and the number of offices; - (b) number of Authorised Persons available to supervise each office/ ratio of Authorised Persons to non-Authorised Persons; - (c) volume and nature of the work undertaken (e.g. more intensive supervision given to those who provide substantive advice rather than routine or administrative work); - (d) number, competence, training and duties of unqualified staff; - (e) arrangements for an Authorised Person to monitor incoming and outgoing communications; and - (f) different working practices of both teams and individuals. - 15.
-The Social Mobility Toolkit for the Professions provides case studies and good practice examples regarding mentoring, careers advice and internships.
+- 14. Depending on the nature and structure of the entity, factors in determining whether work is being effectively supervised are likely to include the:- - 1. size of the business and the number of offices: - 2. number of Authorised Persons available to supervise each office/ratio of Authorised Persons to non-Authorised Persons: - 3. volume and nature of the work undertaken (e.g. more intensive supervision given to those who provide substantive advice rather than routine or administrative work); - 4. number, competence, training and duties of unqualified staff; - 5. arrangements for an Authorised Person to monitor incoming and outgoing communications; and - 6. different working practices of both teams and individuals. - 15.
+The Social Mobility Commission provides useful resources and has published a Financial and Professional Services Toolkit which provides good practice examples regarding leadership and culture, entry routes to the profession, recruitment, career progression and promoting social inclusion.